lsara011/Second-Brain/README.md

 - Privacy, security, and data-retention policies.
 - Latency, reliability, context limits, and cost.
 - Support for text, images, documents, and other useful learning formats.

-A provider-independent service layer would make it possible to test alternatives or change providers as the needs of the application evolve.

 ## Responsible AI principles